Discovering Local Cuisine: Must Eat Local Food in Seoul

 Any travel enthusiast can agree that food choice is one of the challenging factors in any vacation or tour.
 Although, as a foreigner, you may choose to dine in international cuisines, it is more fun when you go to a new place and try out their local foods.

 Seoul foods are famous world over and are considered delicious, heavily salted and spicy.
-If you are one who is limited on salt and spices used, you may not enjoy most of the Seoul’s local dishes.
+If you are one who is limited to salt and spices used, you may not enjoy most of Seoul’s local dishes.

 Must Eat Local Food in Seoul